JuanTwo779/pasyente-backend-flask/README.md

 ## Features

-- **Appointment Reminders**: Automatically sends SMS reminders to patients about their scheduled appointments.
+- **Appointment Reminders**: Sends SMS reminders to patients about their scheduled appointments.
-- **Longcode Integration**: Uses AWS services and a longcode to send personalized messages to patients.
+- **Longcode Integration**: Uses AWS services and a longcode to send personalised messages to patients.
 - **Flask Backend**: The application is built using **Flask**, a lightweight Python web framework, providing a simple yet powerful backend for handling requests.
-- **SMS Confirmation**: Patients can confirm their appointments by replying "YES" to the SMS, which is then recorded in the system.
 - **Database Integration**: The app integrates with **MySQL** via **SQLAlchemy** to store patient details and appointment information.

 ## Technologies Used

 - **Flask**: Web framework to handle backend operations.
-- **AWS Services**: Utilizes **AWS** for sending SMS via longcodes, providing reliable messaging services.
+- **AWS Services**: Utilises **AWS** for sending SMS via longcodes, providing reliable messaging services.
 - **Flask-SQLAlchemy**: To interact with the MySQL database for storing and retrieving patient appointment data.
 - **Flask-WTF**: To simplify form handling, including patient input for appointment scheduling.
 - **MySQL**: Used to store patient details, including phone numbers and appointment information.